notduncansmith/factfold/README.md

 *Cases* are collections of related facts that can be reasoned about independently.
 These are roughly analogous to "files" as popularly portrayed (manilla folders full of related notes/documents).

 *Models* are collections of related properties that can be derived from the facts of a given case.
 These properties can also be derived from each other, but only in one direction.
-Models are specified as dependency ordered arrays of maps, each of which pairs keyword property names with functions to compute their values.
+Models are specified as dependency ordered arrays of *property maps*, each of which pairs keyword property names with functions to compute their values.
+The result of applying a model to a list of facts is a map of computed property values.

 ## Usage